it4biz/pentaho-ce-audit/README.md

 1.0 Alpha version (Not ready for Production Environment, just for internal tests):
 * Automatic configuration of the server for PostgreSQL and HSQLDB database;
 * Mondrian OLAP Cube to visualize the stats about the use of the BI Portal;

+### Unix (Linux and Mac OS)
+We at IT4biz Global uses only Unix (Linux or Mac OS) servers, so we do not test this plugin in Windows Servers.